shaleenx/High-Performance-Computing/README.md

 Feel free to browse the repository.
 For any clarification, the author of the repo may be contacted at shaleenx@gmail.com.

-Author:
+Author:<br>
-Shaleen Kumar Gupta
+Shaleen Kumar Gupta<br>
 B.Tech.
-(Hons. in ICT with minors in CS)
+(Hons. in ICT with minors in CS) <br>
-Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar
+Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar <br>
 E-mail: shaleenx@gmail.com